pyyupsk/chunker-cli/README.md

 chunker-cli merge ./chunks merged_file.txt
 ```

-This will merge the chunks in the `./chunks` directory back into a single file called `merged_file.txt`.
+This command uses parallel processing to rapidly merge chunks back into `merged_file.txt`.

+## 🎯 Best Practices

+- For optimal performance, set `--concurrent` to match your CPU core count
+- Choose a chunk size that balances memory usage with performance (10MB is recommended)
+- Ensure adequate free disk space for both chunks and merged files

 ## 🎉 Contributing

 Contributions are welcome!
-If you'd like to improve `chunker-cli`, feel free to fork the repository and submit a pull request.
+Feel free to fork the repository and submit pull requests.

 ## 📜 License